 Moderator: Mr. Jonathan Barker '87

-The club has flight simulation software and radio controlled planes and helicopters and typically meet every other Tuesday.
+The club has flight simulation software and radio controlled planes and helicopters.
+We typically meet every other Thursday.

 ARTISTS IN RESIDENCE (A.I.R.)